-Our Board of Directors may also review materials provided by professional search firms or other parties in connection with a nominee who NOMINATING PROCESS FOR DIRECTOR, DIRECTOR QUALIFICATIONS AND REVIEW OF DIRECTOR NOMINEES is not proposed by a stockholder.
-In evaluating nominations, our Board of Directors will seek to achieve a balance of knowledge, experience and diversity on the Board.
+Our Board of Directors may also review materials provided by professional search firms or other parties in connection with a Nominee Who is not proposed by a stockholder.
+In evaluating northinations, our Board of Directors will seek to achieve a balance of knowledge, experience and diversity on the Board.
 To be nominated to serve as a director, a nominee need not meet any specific minimum criteria.
 Our Board of Directors uses the same criteria for evaluating candidates nominated by stockholders as it does for those proposed by current Board members, professional search firms and other people.
 After completing its evaluation, our Board of Directors approves the final slate of director nominees.